 Appointment of the Company's external auditors remains a reserved right of the shareholders, though the appointment is made on the recommendation of the Board.
-The Company's external auditor for the year under review is Ernst & Young.
+The Company's external auditor since 2016 is Ernst & Young.
+Decision was taken to carry out a new request for proposal in 2019 but due to Covid-19 the following year the decision was put on hold.